-In this lesson, we will analyze what is the definition of an adjective in English grammar?
-And definitions, types and examples of each adjective.
 The adjective is an interesting lesson in English grammar.
 You know why?
 Because it has the ability to modify the other words of the parts of speech or change the meaning of the whole sentence.
 An adjective is a word that describes something about the noun or pronoun.
-Let us see what is the opinion of the scholars about Adjective?
+Let us see what is the opinion of the scholars about Adjective in English?

 J.C.
 Nesfield: An Adjective is a word used for qualifying (or adding something to) the meaning of a noun or pronoun.

 Wren and Martin: An Adjective is a word used to add something to the meaning of a noun.

 Now we can say Adjective is a word that usually describes the noun, pronoun, and in some cases other adjectives.
 For Example:

 Adjectives are marked bold for easy identification: